New Student Information

 The First Year Residence Halls are home to approximately 500 residents, most of whom are first year students.
 Each floor in the residence halls has a Resident Assistant (RA).
 Each RA is responsible for tending to the needs of her community and serving as a resource to the residents.
 There are computer labs and laundry facilities in each residence hall, and all rooms are carpeted.

 To make your move-in easier, only bring things to get yourself situated right away.
 For example, if you are from the Twin Cities area, leave your winter clothes behind.
 You can always go back during long weekend, and that way you can minimize the clutter in your room.
-Please refer to "Things To Bring" for a list of items you may want to bring to college.
+Please refer to "Packing List" for a list of items you may want to bring to college.
 Visit our packing tips page for more ideas and information about planning your room.

 - Microwaves are not allowed in student rooms in the first year residence halls.
 Please keep in mind that there are kitchen facilities located in each hall and microwaves are provided for student use.